KQM-git/TCL/combat-mechanics/poise.md

 ## Poise

 All units have a hidden poise bar which decreases when receiving attacks that deal **poise damage**.
 When the poise bar is depleted to 0, the unit becomes **vulnerable**.
+This can be found in each character's attack tables.

 $$
 Actual Poise Damage = Poise Damage * Vulnerability